 - Mt.
 Baker Station

 University of Washington Station – Link to canoeing!

 Emerge from the station and walk past Husky Stadium to the University of Washington Waterfront Activities Center.

 From here you and your dog can rent a canoe, kayak or rowboat by the hour to explore Union Bay or Lake Washington on your own.
 It's open to the public; you don't have to be a UW student to rent.

 Yes, you read that right.
 Dogs are allowed!

 Westlake Station – Monorail to The Fountain!

 We love monorails almost as much as trains and this field trip lets you ride both!

 Take Link or any bus to Westlake Station and head to the top floor of Westlake Center to board the Seattle Center Monorail to the Seattle Center.
-(Hopefully, you will soon be able to ride both with your ORCA card, but for now, cash is required for the Monorail.)
+(Your ORCA card also works for the Monorail.)

 A quick ride drops you off near the International Fountain at the Seattle Center.